About the Program

 As a core value, Theatre Y thrives off of collaboration, dialogue and intimate exchange between itself and its community, and we curate intergenerational spaces where these conversations can happen.

-This program will launch youth into their expressive selves through the ancient and timeless practice of puppetry and masks, spoken word, experimental music and found object visual art!
-Currently, we are working on the Youth Puppet Production of Little Carl, to premiere May 27th, 2023 at Chicago Shakespeare Theatre.
+This program launched youth into their expressive selves through the ancient and timeless practice of puppetry and masks, spoken word, experimental music and found object visual art!
+They built the Youth Puppet Production of Little Carl with Chicago’s puppet master Michael Montenegro, which premiered at Chicago Shakespeare Theatre, The Chicago International Puppet Festival, and The Chicago Physical Festival.

 Marvin Tate is a Chicago native, born and raised in the North-Lawndale neighborhood.
 He is an award-winning Poet, Performer, Visual Artist and Educator.
 His works have been featured on stages internationally and locally, e.g. National Public Radio’s, “This American Life”, Def-Jam Poetry and on the BBC Radio program “The Poetry Detective”.